denz8ty/aegisum-core/doc/README.md

 Setup
 ---------------------
 Aegisum Core is the original Aegisum client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Aegisum transactions, which requires approximately 22 gigabytes of disk space.
-Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+It downloads and, by default, stores the entire history of Aegisum transactions, which requires up to 10 gigabytes of disk space.
+Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few moments to a few hours.

-To download Aegisum Core, visit [aegisum.org](/).
+To download Aegisum Core wallet, visit [wallets](https://github.com/Aegisum/wallets).

 Running
 ---------------------